-The most significant unobservable input into the volume guarantee contracts is the discount rate, which comprises two elements: the risk-free rate (30-year treasury yield) and a risk premium.
-The following is a sensitivity analysis of the volume guarantee contract's fair value in respect of the discount rate, which is considered to be an unobservable input:
+The discount rate comprises two elements: the risk free rate (30 year treasury yield) and a risk premium.
+The following is a sensitivity analysis of the guarantee contracts' fair value in respect of the discount rate:

-+1% increase in discount rate will lead to a decrease in fair value of \$2,542 (2022: \$4,462)
++1% increase in discount rate will lead to a decrease in fair value of \$101,506 (2023: \$2,542)

--1% decrease in discount rate will lead to an increase in fair value of \$2,761 (2022: \$4,912)
+-1% decrease in discount rate will lead to an increase in fair value of \$106,929 (2023: \$2,761)

-At each subsequent reporting period, the fair value of the contracts are estimated, and the resulting gain or loss immediately recognised in the profit and loss statement.
+At each subsequent reporting period, the fair value of the contracts are estimated, and the resulting gain or loss immediately recognised in the statement of comprehensive income.

-7. Financial assets and financial liabilities at fair value through profit or loss The financial instruments relate to the instruments managed by PIMCO Europe Ltd, under an Investment Management Agreement.
-HSBC holds financial instruments for PIMCO on behalf of the Company.
+7. Financial assets and financial liabilities at fair value through profit or loss

+The financial instruments relate to the instruments managed by PIMCO Europe Ltd, under an Investment Management Agreement, with the objective of capital preservation.
+HSBC provides custody and safe keeping services for assets and or cash in the investment accounts.
+PIMCO is responsible for achieving investment objectives and preparing periodic reports setting out the performance of the account.